To reierate: This is the darkest Godzilla

 of the franchise.

-This is the saddest monster movie.
+- The film is the saddest monster movie.
 Ever.
 Why?
 There's several sad scenes in this film that seperates this from any other film, even American Monster films in the same year this was made.
 Sure, Terror Of Mechagodzilla and Godzilla vs. Destoroyah are sad in their own rights, but Honda used it in a more darker sense.
-It doesn't help the fact you also feel sympathy for Godzilla, making as through everyone and everything's a victim of the nuclear apocalyse.
+You also feel sympathy for Godzilla, making as through everyone and everything's a victim of the nuclear apocalyse.

 Don't cry, we'll be with daddy soon, just a few more minutes and we'll be with daddy again.

-About half the fanbase see this Godzilla as an embodiment of evil while the other half see him as just a confused and hurt animal.
-His image is softened by the fact he is merely sleeping when Serisawa and Ogata come upon him with the oxygen destroyer.
+- About half the fanbase see this Godzilla as an embodiment of evil while the other half see him as just a confused and hurt animal.
+His image is softened by the fact he is merely sleeping when Serizawa and Ogata come upon him with the oxygen destroyer.

 - When you have a Godzilla theme that sounds like this, then you know it's not the cheesy giant monster movie the later films became known for, and it shows.